8:00 PM Welcome and Introduction

 The goal of this activity is to improve participants’ knowledge of, confidence in, and competence in integrating PARP inhibitors into treatment of patients with breast cancer.

-This program is intended for physicians, registered nurses, pharmacists, and other healthcare providers who care for patients with metastatic breast cancer.
+This program is intended for physicians, nurses, pharmacists, and other healthcare providers who care for patients with metastatic breast cancer.

 - Describe the mechanism of action of the different PARP inhibitors and the rationale for PARP inhibition in treating metastatic breast cancer